* As an Amazon Associate I earn from qualifying purchases.

 Is there a minimum age or rank requirement for Librarian?

-There is not a minimum set by BSA.
-However troops may set their own qualifications based on the size of their troop and the maturity of their troop.
+There is not a minimum set by Scouting America.
+However troops may set their own qualifications based on the size of their troop and the maturity of their troop and the amount of materials to be organized.
 Generally the Librarian position can be filled by a Scout with little experience in the troop.

 Comments